Volunteer with RAD-AID Tanzania

 Arusha

-In 2015, RAD-AID partnered with NSK Hospitals Limited (NSKHL) in Arusha, a regional capital, to help build a diagnostic radiology center.
-RAD-AID performed a radiology readiness survey in early 2016, followed by a partnership agreement.
+In 2015, RAD-AID partnered with NSK Hospitals Limited (NSKHL) in Arusha to help build a diagnostic radiology center.
 RAD-AID volunteer radiologists, technologists, sonographers, and nurses have periodically provided technical assistance to NSKHL staff.

 RAD-AID volunteer working in CT with KCMC staff.